kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/more-about-databases@LJt27onEOeIBomiEMTyKd.md

 # Databases

-A database is a collection of useful data of one or more related organizations structured in a way to make data an asset to the organization.
-A database management system is a software designed to assist in maintaining and extracting large collections of data in a timely fashion.
+A database is a structured collection of useful data that serves as an organizational asset.
+A database management system (DBMS) is software designed to maintain and extract large data collections efficiently and timely.

 Visit the following resources to learn more: